Coastal Zone Management

 Research center affiliated with the University of California which produces reports on biodiversity conservation policymaking, ecological restoration, marine ecosystem management and planning (with a focus on the National Marine Sanctuary Program), offshore oil and gas activities, place-based activism, and watershed planning and management.

-Studies critical emerging issues, informs policy, and advances solutions to conservation problems through scientific research and technical analyses, synthesized in reports on varying topics.
+Studies critical emerging issues, informs policy, and advances solutions to conservation problems through scientific research and technical analyses, synthesized in varying topics.

 This NOAA Digital Coast partner is one of the world's leading conservation organizations, working to protect ecologically important lands and waters for nature and people.
 As a Digital Coast partner, TNC is involved in such tools as the Coastal Resilience Decision-Support Framework, the Climate Wizard, and the MS-AL Habitat Mapper.